-The 2022 Annual Report was submitted on March 30, 2023 and is available online at https://wbea.org/annual-ambient-air-monitoring-data-reports/ ii.
-Implement any additions, deletions, or any other changes to the WBEA active air monitoring network consistent with approved OSM Program workplan(s).
+The 2023 Annual Report was submitted on March 28th, 2024 and is available online at https://wbea.org/resources-section/annual-data-report/.

 - 3.11 Participate in Oil Sands Monitoring (OSM) Program related to optimizing and improving the active air monitoring network in the Athabasca Oil Sands Region (AOSR). - i.
 Participate in OSM Program Committees, activities, workshops, and webinars.